Bears beat Bengals to halt five-game skid

+CINCINNATI -- In recent weeks, Chicago Bears head coach John Fox has talked about the growth of his young team, but it has fallen on deaf ears as the losses continued to mount.

+On Sunday, the Bears finally got a win to help legitimize that improvement.

-CINCINNATI -- Mitchell Trubisky passed for 271 yards and a touchdown and Jordan Howard rushed for 147 yards and two scores, lifting the Chicago Bears to a 33-7 victory over the Cincinnati Bengals on Sunday at Paul Brown Stadium.
+Mitchell Trubisky passed for 271 yards and a touchdown and Jordan Howard rushed for 147 yards and two scores, lifting Chicago to a 33-7 victory over the Cincinnati Bengals at Paul Brown Stadium.

+Howard became the first Bears running back to run for 1,000 yards in each of his first two seasons.

+“Jordan ran pretty violent,” said Fox.
+“He ran angry.
+When he does that, you see results.”

 Kendall Wright had 10 catches for 107 yards, helping Chicago (4-9) snap a five-game losing streak.
 Tarik Cohen ran for 80 yards for the Bears, who rushed for 228 yards.